Y1 (railcar)

 The Y1 is a diesel-hydraulic standard gauge railcar (single self-propelling carriage).
-It is in use in Croatia, Cuba, Norway, Serbia, Kosovo, Sweden and Uruguay.
+It is in use in Croatia, Serbia, Kosovo, Sweden and Uruguay.

 The production of the railcars was begun in 1980 by Kalmar Verkstad and Fiat Ferroviaria for Sweden.

 Italy

 The Y1 is based on the Italian model ALn 668.
 This diesel railcar was built during the period 1954–1981, with 787 built.

 Sweden

 SJ, the Swedish railways, needed new diesel railcars for lines like Inlandsbanan.
 SJ bought this model from Fiat.
 They were based on an existing model, but modified for Swedish needs.
 The first were produced in Italy, and later in Kalmar, Sweden.
 100 vehicles were made during the period 1979–1981.

 There were some variations, with some having a cargo area, needed in the remote parts of northern Sweden where mail and parcels are often transported by passenger buses and trains.
 They have 68 or 76 seats, but 48 only in those equipped with a cargo area.
 As first delivered, the vehicles had Fiat engines.
 During the 1990s several were updated and acquired new Volvo DH10 bus engines.

 Many Y1s have been resold to other countries such as Uruguay and some of the former Yugoslavian countries.

 Most of the Y1s in Sweden were in the 2000s owned by regional transport authorities, rather than by SJ AB, where they have been replaced by Bombardier Itino trains.
 The last regular line to use these railcars in regular traffic was Kinnekullebanan, run by Västtrafik, in 2019.
 A number of Y1 railcars were nevertheless stationed at different places around Sweden as reserve trains.
 The winter/summer tourist service on Inlandsbanan are now the only passenger operator of these railcars, except for several heritage railways.
 Other companies use Y1 for track maintenance and Trafikverket has converted one Y1 to a conference car.